$1.8 million theft: State audit details 'brazen crime' by ex-Clark County Auditor's Office employee

 Robert Vanderhorst, 64, was sentenced to a 7-year prison term in September after his conviction in the case.

-The finding for recovery announced Thursday is included in the final report of a Special Audit of Clark County, which details the investigation into Vanderhorst's crimes and his ultimate prosecution.
+A final finding for recovery of more than $1.8 million was issued on Thursday against Vanderhorst and is included in the final report of the special audit.

+The special audit details the investigation into Vanderhorst's crimes and his ultimate prosecution.

 "It was a brazen crime against the people of Clark County, and he's paying the price for his misdeeds," said state auditor Keith Faber in a press release.